Long Profile (of me as a “music maker”)

 In October 2019 I released my song “Zaluanda” – the soundtrack for my (German language) short movie “Skurillo Tours 3“ on the same stores.

-And if everything goes according to plan (which is rarely the case with me) I will have more new music and music video releases starting middle of 2020.
+And if everything goes according to plan (which is rarely the case with me) I will have more new music and music video releases "not later than some day".

 Thanks for your attention!